 The marlin, which was estimated at around 180lbs, cleared the water literally ten feet from us and broke off.
 An image etched in my brain forever.
 The marlin curse was broken!”

 What’s the appeal of chasing these big fish?

 “To me these fish are like a form of wildlife however we get to interact with them in a way you can’t with other wildlife.
 For instance.
 Remember how incredible it was when you saw your first grizzly bear?
-A blue marlin is the grizzly of the sea.
-Yet not only do you see this amazing creature lit up behind the boat, but now you get to try and catch it!”
+Blue marlin are the grizzly of the sea.
+Yet not only do you see this amazing creature lit up behind the boat but now you get to try and catch it!”

 Why should I travel to Costa Rica for marlin or other bluewater species?